molpopgen/fwdpy11/doc/examples/DataMatrix.rst

     #Now, we are going to represent the entire population
     #as a numpy matrix with dtype=np.int8.

-    #Getting matrices out requires a few steps:
-    #1.
-Determine the individuals in your sample.
-    #2.
-Get a list of mutation keys associated with that sample.
-    #3.
-Process/filter that list of keys as you need.
-    #4.
-Generate the fwdpy11.sampling.DataMatrix object
-    #5.
-Get the matrices ad numpy arrays

     #Step 1.
     individuals=[i for i in range(pop.N)] #sample EVERYONE